Siteman Cancer Network

 About the Network

-Network affiliates, including others to be named later, will provide their patients greater access to highly specialized cancer care, including clinical trials, which are designed to evaluate the effectiveness of innovative cancer therapies.
+Network affiliates Alton Memorial Hospital in Alton, Illinois; Boone Hospital Center and its Stewart Cancer Center in Columbia, Missouri; and Phelps Health and its Delbert Day Cancer Institute in Rolla, Missouri, provide their patients greater access to highly specialized cancer care, including clinical trials, which are designed to evaluate the effectiveness of innovative cancer therapies.
 By participating in a clinical trial, patients can gain access to experimental therapies that are not yet available to the public.
 The institutions also jointly will assess the burden of cancer in their respective regions and plan ways to prevent and control the disease.

 Other key components of the affiliate network include the:

 - Use of genomic and genetic testing to help identify the cause of a patient’s cancer, and more personalized, targeted treatments based on his or her disease.